Actindo-AG/Documentation/PIM/UserInterface/02b_Archive.md

   Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all products in the list are selected.

 - [RESTORE PRODUCT] / [RESTORE PRODUCTS]
   Click this button to restore the selected product(s).
-This button is only displayed, when the checkbox of at least one product is selected.
+This button is only displayed if the checkbox of at least one product is selected.
   For detailed information, see [Restore a product](../Operation/03_MoveProducts.md#restore-a-product).

 - [MOVE TO RECYCLE BIN]
   Click this button to move the selected product(s) to recycle bin.
-This button is only displayed, when the checkbox of at least one product is selected.
+This button is only displayed if the checkbox of at least one product is selected.
   For detailed information, see [Delete a product](../Operation/03_MoveProducts.md#delete-a-product).

 The list displays all archived products.
 All fields are read-only.
 Depending on the settings, the displayed columns may vary.